-It was such a different experience from the vendors on the other islands we had visited.
-And sadly, that lasting impression of Saint Lucia has stuck with me for more than a decade.
+It was such a different experience from the lovely vendors on the other islands we visited.
+And sadly, that lasting impression of Saint Lucia stuck with me for more than a decade.

 The Route to Saint Vincent

-So, Dave and I decided to spend three nights on Saint Lucia on the way to St. Vincent and give the island another chance.
+So, Dave and I decide to spend three nights on Saint Lucia on the way to St. Vincent and give this popular Caribbean island another chance.